frebbles/docker-zephyr-offline/README.md

-# docker-image
-Docker image suitable for development, similar to what we have in CI.
+# Docker image suitable for stand-alone development, based on zephyr's own docker-image

+## Building
 This docker image can be built with

 ```
-docker build --build-arg UID=$(id -u) --build-arg GID=$(id -g) -t zephyr_doc:v<tag> .
+docker build -t zephyr_doc:v_xxx .
 ```

+## Running zephyr builds

-and can be used for development and building zephyr samples and tests, for example:
+This image can be used for development and building zephyr samples and tests, for example:

 ```
-docker run -ti -v <path to zephyr tree>:/workdir zephyr_doc:v<tag>
+docker run -ti -v <local path to zephyr working dir>:/workdir zephyr_doc:v_xxx
 ```

 Then, follow the steps below to build a sample application: